erndevelops/community-story-fe/README.md

 ## Summary
 This is a React application that allows users to add text story content to an open-ended fictional story.
+This is one of my last projects for Thinkful

 ## Technologies